 What is Histamine Intolerance?

 Histamine intolerance is a condition in which your body cannot degrade high amounts of histamine due to inadequate levels of enzymes called diamine oxidase (DAO) (1).
 Histamine is produced by bacteria in foods and is also a biogenic amine found in mast cells in our body (1).
 The release of histamine leads to symptoms associated with allergic reactions.
-High-stress levels can also cause excess histamine.
+High stress levels can also cause excess histamine.

 Symptoms of Histamine Intolerance

-Histamine intolerance typically causes various symptoms, mostly similar allergies.
+Histamine intolerance typically causes various symptoms, mostly similar to allergies.
 Common gastrointestinal symptoms include bloating, diarrhea, flatulence, abdominal pain, nausea, and vomiting.
 Some other symptoms are skin rashes, itchy skin, headaches, asthma, runny nose, watery eyes, low blood pressure, and irregular heartbeat.
 Histamine intolerance may also cause severe period pains in women.